progressivis/progressivis/doc/custom_modules.md

 (slot_hints)=
 ### Slot Hints

-Convenient syntax to adapt the behavior of slots according to parameters, called "slot hints".
+Slot hints provide a convenient syntax to adapt the behavior of slots according to parameters that we call "slot hints".
-In PTable slots, the hints consist in a list of column names that restrict the columns received through the slot.
+In PTable slots, the hints consist of a list of column names that restrict the columns received through the slot.
 Internally, this uses a PTable view.
-Creating a view can be done through a module, but the syntax is much heavier and the performance is much worse.
+Creating a view can be done through a module, but the syntax is much heavier, and the performance is much worse.

-In the fist example, we uses a `Quantiles` module where output slots can be parametered by a quantile, such as 0.03 or 0.97 in the [initial example](userguide.md#quantiles-variant).
+In the [initial example](userguide.md#quantiles-variant) of ProgressiVis, we use a `Quantiles` module where output slots can be parameterized by a quantile, such as 0.03 or 0.97.

 (validity)=
 ### Validity of a Dataflow

 To run, a dataflow should be **valid**.
 The validity is defined as follows:
 - For all the modules, all the required slots should be connected
-- For All the connected slots, the input and output slots should be compatible
+- For all the connected slots, the input and output slots should be compatible
-- There should not be any cycle in the dataflow, it should be a **directed acyclic graph**
+- There should not be any cycle in the dataflow; it should be a **directed acyclic graph**

 By design, ProgressiVis checks the connection types as soon as they are specified.
-However, when building or modifying a dataflow graph, adding modules or removing modules, the dataflow graph remains invalid until all the connections are done and dependent modules are deleted from the dataflow.
+However, when building or modifying a dataflow graph, adding modules or removing modules, the dataflow graph remains invalid until all the connections are made and dependent modules are deleted from the dataflow.
 Therefore, checking for the required slots and cycles is done as a two-phase commit operation.

 ### Synchronization of Modules